-Experience a rare opportunity to see sheep, ox calves, horses, and a hog during Animal Family Day.
+Experience a rare opportunity to see sheep, oxen, horses, and a hog during Animal Family Day.
 Learn about Mount Vernon’s animals and the jobs they performed in George Washington's time.
 Hear stories about the enslaved people who cared for the animals, such as Giles a coachman, Peter Hardiman a horse groom, and Kitty a spinner.

 Animal Day Family Hub